 - Governor, Board of Governors, 2012–2018

-Jerome Powell took office as chairman of the Board of Governors of the Federal Reserve System in February 2018, for a four-year term ending in February 2022.
-His term as a member of the Board of Governors will expire January 31, 2028.
+Jerome Powell took office as chairman of the Board of Governors of the Federal Reserve System in February 2018.
+He was sworn in on May 23, 2022 for a second term as Chair ending May 15, 2026.